 BART will compensate for permanent impacts to open waters and wetlands at an off-site location adjacent to the project site.
 Wetlands will be restored at a ratio of 4 acres for every 1 acre impacted.
 Open water impacts will be restored at a 1 to 1 ratio based on linear feet impacted.
 Mitigation of these impacts will occur upon completion of the Subway Contract.

 As part of the project, sensitive cultural resources will be treated in accordance with approved plans and applicable laws.

 As part of the WSX project, BART will mitigate impacts to potential habitat for special status species such as the California Tiger Salamander, the California Red Legged Frog and the Western Burrowing Owl.
-A comprehensive biological monitoring program will be in effect during project construction and all project staff and construction personnel will receive environmental awareness training.
+A comprehensive biological monitoring program is in effect during project construction and all project staff and construction personnel will receive environmental awareness training.

 Construction and operational noise and ground borne vibration will be mitigated consistent with the project’s environmental documents and applicable FTA Guidelines.
 In certain areas sound walls will be constructed as part of the project to mitigate anticipated operational noise impacts.